 Coalition members will receive meeting details and reminders.
 Sign up here to join the Thrive coalition.

-Right-wing politicians in dozens of states are creating state-level policies that deny trans youth the basic dignities of life.
+A small group of elected leaders across dozens of states are proposing and enacting policies that deny trans youth the basic dignities of life.

 These policy attacks are gutting.
 They don’t stop young people from being trans or LGBQ+, but anti-LGBTQ+ policies do make it much harder for kids to grow up feeling loved and safe.
 Jewish youth and Jewish families in states with anti-trans and anti-LGBQ+ policies are already losing access to life-saving healthcare and already fear for their safety.